score-json/nlohmann_json/TSF/trustable/statements/JLS-14.md

 references:
     - type: website
       url: "https://github.com/nlohmann/json/tree/v3.12.0"
-      description: "release site of nlohmann/json containing the sha values"
+      description: "Release site of the nlohmann/json library containing the SHA values."
     - type: verbose_file
       path: ".github/workflows/check_amalgamation.yml"
       description: "Lines 68-77 checks that the amalgamate.py script always produces the same output with the same inputs, by comparing the single-include header file in the PR with a re-generated one inside the workflow run."